Goldman Sachs leads $64 million investment in BigCommerce

 BigCommerce, an ecommerce platform used by retailers to run their online operations, has raised $64 million in growth funding led by Goldman Sachs, with participation from General Catalyst, GGV Capital, and Tenaya Capital.

-Founded in 2009, Austin-based BigCommerce is used by a wide range of businesses, including big brands, sole traders, and physical stores making their big move on the internet.
+Founded in 2009, Austin-based BigCommerce is used by a wide range of businesses, including big brands, sole traders, and physical stores making their move on the internet.
 BigCommerce offers features such as storefront templates and site hosting, among related marketing tools.

-Prior to now, BigCommerce had raised around $155 million from big names such as Telstra and SoftBank, and with another $64 million in the bank the company said it plans to expedite its product development and international expansion.
+Prior to now, BigCommerce had raised around $155 million from names like Telstra and SoftBank, and with another $64 million in the bank the company said it plans to expedite its product development and international expansion.

 “Ecommerce is constantly evolving, and brands need technologies that allow them to stay current and competitive,” noted BigCommerce CEO Brent Bellm.
 “With this funding, we will continue investing aggressively in our platform, technology, and team to serve customers’ needs at every phase of their growth.”